RoseTeam/Futurakart/docs/Tutorial_base_emulation.md

 # Futurakart tutorials

+Make sure you have builded `futurakart` catkin workspace and run `source devel/setup.bash` before proceed the tutorial.
+To build `futurakart` package and its dependencies, please see [here](./RPI-ROS-Installation.md) If you have any trouble while launching some modules, please revisit installation part.

+To open `futurakart` location and `source` fast, you can use the alias `fkart`.
+See 'setup_all.bash' paragraphe in 'Useful tools' from [here](./README.md) to learn more about.

 ## Base part emulation on the desktop

 You can test `futurakart` base part on the PC without any cards required.